Christinamawel/indecision/Log.md

 9:00 - 11:00 get firestore questions data and add to recycler view

-1:00 -12:00 try to solve how to switch pages from recycler view buttons. work in progress
+11:00 -12:00 try to solve how to switch pages from recycler view buttons. work in progress

+1:00 -2:30 figure out how to switch pages from recycler view